hsklein/Simprovise/readme.rst

 from the standard CPython distribution, while providing some additional flexability.
 In particular, use of the ``yield`` keyword is not required, and ``greenlet`` switching can occur in nested method calls.
-In the case of Simprovise, this allows blocking and process-switching to occur "under the covers" during a method call like ``acquire(resource)``;
+In the case of simprovise, this allows blocking and process-switching to occur "under the covers" during a method call like ``acquire(resource)``;
-a model developer using Simprovise should have no need to see, use or even understand the ``greenlet`` API.
+a model developer using simprovise should have no need to see, use or even understand the ``greenlet`` API.

 Status